 The Way Forward

-It is the right time that publishers, marketers, and platforms understand the value of first-party data and work together to utilize this data in providing an engaging user experience.
-With accurate data, publishers can focus on improving the target segment, content and packaging them together to create an environment expected by the target audience.
+It is the right time that publishers, marketers, and platforms understand the value of first-party data and work together to utilize this data in providing engaging user experience.
+With accurate data, publishers can focus on improving the target segment, content, and packaging them together to create an environment expected by the target audience.